e-n-f/if-then-else/if-then-else.md

 involve some guesswork, and require repeating a step if you guessed wrong.
-But algorithms were mostly described in terms of repetition, not in terms of making decisions, and I haven't found any examples of "else" being used in the description of one.
+But algorithms were mostly described in terms of repetition, not in terms of making decisions, and I haven't found any examples of "else" being used when they do talk about decisions.

 * https://apps.dtic.mil/dtic/tr/fulltext/u2/640621.pdf